bardenstein/grrcon2012/README.md

 19. What is the secret code inside the exfiltrated documents?
 20. What is the password for the backdoor?

+# Approach

+Noob
+Didn't see the questions (they guide what to look for).
+Get whole view.

 # Solution